uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 #### Finding Packages

-You may use the [Anaconda page](https://anaconda.org/) to search for packages on Anaconda, or use Google with something like `<package name> conda`.
+You may use the [Anaconda page](https://anaconda.org/) to search for packages on Anaconda, or use the [conda-forge page](https://conda-forge.org/packages/) to search for packages available on Conda-Forge.
+You may also Google with a phrase like `<package name> conda` to search for a package.
 To find packages in PyPI, either use the [PyPI page](https://pypi.org/) to search, or use Google with something like `<package name> pip`.

 #### Packages for Jupyter

-For more information about using Anaconda with Jupyter, see the section [Working with Anaconda Environments](../cheaha/open_ondemand/ood_jupyter.md#working-with-anaconda-environments).
+For more information about using Anaconda or Miniforge with Jupyter, see the section [Working with Anaconda or Miniforge Environments](../cheaha/open_ondemand/ood_jupyter.md#working-with-anaconda-environments).

 ### Update packages in an environment